hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

 For wallpaper keywords:

-You can also `unload` preloaded images to free up memory. `unload all` and `unload unused` are a thing too.
+You can use `unload` to unload preloaded images.
+You can also specify `unload all` to unload all images or `unload unused` to unload images that aren't being used.

 To run hyprpaper at startup edit `hyprland.conf` and add:
 `exec-once = hyprpaper`.